George Grauel Faculty Fellowship

 1. Upon acceptance of the Fellowship, recipients must agree to return to full-time service as a faculty member at John Carroll University for the academic year following the award, relinquish the award, or reimburse the University.
 Those who have been notified that a tenure-track position has not been renewed are not eligible for the award.

-2. Recipients are required to submit a written report on the results of the Fellowship to the Associate Academic Vice President no later than October 1 following the award period.
+2. Recipients are required to submit a written report on the results of the Fellowship to the Vice Provost for Academic Affairs no later than October 1 following the award period.
 The report may take the form of the finished product of the research leave, for example, a manuscript submitted for publication; if not that, it should be a substantive account–at least several pages in length–of the work carried out during the leave period.
 Failure to submit a report by the stated deadline will render the recipient ineligible for subsequent research and teaching awards, including Summer Research Fellowships, Grauel Faculty Fellowships, course development grants, and miscellaneous research assistance, until such time as a report is submitted.

-3. Recipients are expected to present their research at one of the Scholarly Lunches held during the academic year following their leave period.
+3. Recipients are expected to present their research to the campus community.
+This could occur at one of the Scholarly Lunches held during the academic year following their leave period.
 Typically the presentation lasts up to half an hour, makes use of PowerPoint slides, and includes time for questions from the audience.

 4. Recipients are expected to do what is proposed in the application.
-Should any change occur in goals and plans, you must notify the Committee on Research and Service through the Associate Academic Vice President and receive approval from the Committee before proceeding.
+Should any change occur in goals and plans, you must notify the Committee on Research and Service through the Vice Provost for Academic Affairs and receive approval from the Committee before proceeding.

 To apply for the Grauel Fellowship, please visit the Forms and Deadlines page.